The confusing legal limbo of cryptocurrency in India

 Cryptocurrency in India is neither legal nor illegal, a top economist has said.

-Following an announcement from Narendra Modi’s government that they aren’t 100 percent happy with virtual currencies, the topic has always been bit touchy.
+Following an announcement from Narendra Modi’s government that they aren’t 100 percent happy with virtual currencies, the topic has always been a bit touchy.
 Last year, the country’s finance minister said they didn’t recognise digital currencies as legal tender.

 The government has even warned against people investing in Bitcoin.